-TQL helps you to examine what went on during a session by allowing you to query the contents of variables at all levels: whether global variables, flow variabes or at the session level.
+TQL helps you to examine what went on during a session by allowing you to query the contents of variables at all levels, be they global variables, flow variabes, or at the session level.
 Each session log contains a complete record of where and how each of the solution variables is set.

 Here we want to walk you through different variable queries you can perform using TQL.
 If you've already published your solution and wish to query your own variables, you can skip the steps to set up the solution and generate session logs.

-Let's take the Longberry Baristas solution and add some variables to document when the safety net becomes active during a conversation.
+Let's take the Longberry Baristas solution and add some variables to document when the Safetynet becomes active during a conversation.
 We want a flow variable and a global variable.
 In the case of our global variable, we want to query it at the transaction level as well as at the session level.
-When we told you about session properties and attributes we mentioned the use case for querying variables at the session level.
+You can read more about querying variables at the session level here.
 After following the steps below, you'll be able to try this and other queries yourself.

 Define a flow variable safetyNetActive and initialize it to true.